UppASD/UppASD-tutorial/content/magnon/magnon.rst

                                 file with direct coordinates)
   qfile   ./qfile               Path along the high symmetry points in the reciprocal space

-**The first Brilluoin zone of a hexagonal lattice**
+**The first Brillouin zone of a hexagonal lattice**

 .. figure:: figures/tutorial5/fig2.png

 Fig 2.
-Primitive and reciprocal lattice vectors in hcp with 1st Brilluoin zone and High symmetry points.
+Primitive and reciprocal lattice vectors in hcp with 1st Brillouin zone and High symmetry points.

 Plotting adiabatic magnon spectrum in the framework of Linear Spin Wave Theory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the UppASD graphical interface (ASDGUI) or the script enclosed in this course (plotsqw_course).
+Use the UppASD graphical interface (ASD_GUI) or the script enclosed in this course (plotsqw_course).
 Use option 4.
 File to print out “ncams.kagome_T.out”.

 .. figure:: figures/tutorial5/fig3.png